 Agoraphobia is an anxiety disorder.
-It is an irrational fear of being trapped in places or situations where escape is difficult.
-People with agoraphobia may not be able to leave the house.
+It is a fear of being trapped in places or situations.
+People with this condition may not be able to leave the house.

 |Changes or genetic problems in the brain and nerves may contribute to agoraphobia.|

 Agoraphobia is more common in women and middle-aged people.
 Other things that raise the risk are: